-A total of 1535 studies were identified upon a search conducted on the 3rd of November 2022, 1466, of which were excluded as they did not meet the inclusion criteria for this review.
+A total of 1535 studies were identified on a search conducted on the 3 November 2022, 1466, of which were excluded as they did not meet the inclusion criteria for this review.
 69 studies were screened for eligibility.
-Twenty-five studies were excluded: duplicates (16), opinion pieces (3), and literature/ systematic reviews (3).
-A total of 47 studies (28 full papers, 16 abstracts and 3 trial registrations) were included and downloaded for data extraction as PDF files.
-(Figure 1)
+25 studies were excluded: duplicates (16), opinion pieces (3) and literature/systematic reviews (3).
+A total of 47 studies (28 full papers, 16 abstracts and 3 trial registrations) were included and downloaded for data extraction as PDF files (figure 1).